Frances Dade: Personal life and death

-Dade retired from acting and married wealthy socialite Brock Van Avery on August 12, 1932, in Philadelphia.
+Dade retired from acting and married wealthy socialite Brock Van Every on August 12, 1932, in Philadelphia.
 They had a daughter.
 The marriage developed problems, and they were divorced in 1958.
 She eventually moved back home to Philadelphia, and went into nursing.

 In 1967, Dade was diagnosed with cancer, after which she lived with her daughter in Plainfield, New Jersey.
 Dade died at Birchwood Convalescent Center in Edison, New Jersey, in 1968, at the age of 60.